Bessarion: Cardinal and later life

 Tomb of Bessarion in the Santi Apostoli, Rome.

 For five years (1450–1455), he was legate at Bologna, and he was engaged on embassies to many foreign princes, among others to Louis XI of France in 1471.
 Other missions were to Germany to encourage Western princes to help their fellow Christians in the East.
 For these efforts, his fellow humanist Aeneas Silvius Piccolomini, then Pius II, gave him the purely ceremonial title of Latin Patriarch of Constantinople in 1463.
 As primus Cardinalium (from April 1463) – the title Dean of the Sacred College of Cardinals was not yet in use – Cardinal Bessarion presided over the Papal conclave, 1464 and Papal conclave, 1471.

+Bessarion was responsible for raising Sophia Palaiologina, niece of the last Byzantine emperor, Constantine XI Palaiologos.
+Sophia's father had fled to Rome, but died shortly after arriving.
+Bessarion later arranged the marriage of Sophia to Ivan III of Russia.

 He died on 18 November 1472 at Ravenna.
 He was subsequently buried in the basilica of the Santi Apostoli, Rome in a large funerary chapel of which he had overseen the renovation during his life.

+Cardinal Bessarion's Coat of Arms, from a 15th c. codex at Bodleian Library (Manuscript Holkham gr.
+79).
+Features two arms (East and West) holding a Cross, crescent and star symbols over the Cross, a red Cardinal's hat on the top, and decorative tassels.